-Centers with provisional accreditation or accredited centers may request a one year postponement of a scheduled accreditation review when one of the following acceptable circumstances has occurred:
+Programs with provisional accreditation or accredited centers may request a one-time, one year postponement of a scheduled accreditation review when one of the following acceptable circumstances has occurred:

-- A center is without an ACPE Certified Educator during the year in which the six-year review is due.
-If a postponement is granted, the center may not admit students, continue a program in progress or offer any ACPE CPE program(s) in the absence of an ACPE Certified Educator.
+- A program is without an ACPE Certified Educator during the year in which the six-year review is due.
+If a postponement is granted, the program may not admit students, continue a program in progress or offer any ACPE CPE program(s) in the absence of an ACPE Certified Educator.

-- A center employed or contracted with a new ACPE Certified Educator during the year the review is due.
+- A program employed or contracted with a new ACPE Certified Educator during the year the review is due.

 The following persons may request review postponement: